oddbird/sliiides/content/css-next/css-cafe.md

     @layer components { /* highest */ }
   script: |
-    Layers stack in the order they were first defined, with the highest layer taking precedence,
+    Layers stack in the order they were first defined, with the first layer at the bottom, and the last layer at the top.
+    The highest layer will win conflicts,
     no matter what specificity is used
     for the selectors inside.

     Specificity only matters _inside_ each layer.

 - css: |